truenas/middleware/docs/userguide/freenas_sharing.rst

 In FreeNAS® 9.3, iSCSI is built into the kernel.
 This version of iSCSI supports Microsoft Offloaded Data Transfer (ODX), meaning that file copies happen locally, rather than over the network.
-It also supports the following VAAI (vStorage APIs for Array Integration) primitives, where VAAI is VMware's API framework that enables certain storage tasks, such as thin provisioning, to be offloaded from the virtualization hardware to the storage array.
+It also supports the following VAAI (vStorage APIs for Array Integration) primitives, where VAAI is VMware's API framework that enables certain storage tasks, such as large data moves, to be offloaded from the virtualization hardware to the storage array.

-* **unmap:** tells ZFS that the space created by deleted files should be freed.
-Without unmap, ZFS is unaware of freed space made using a virtualization technology such as VMware or Hyper-V.
+* **unmap:** tells ZFS that the space occupied by deleted files should be freed.
+Without unmap, ZFS is unaware of freed space made when the initiator deletes files.

-* **atomic test and set:** allows a virtual machine to only lock the part of the virtual machine it is using rather than locking the whole LUN, which would prevent other hosts from accessing the same LUN simultaneously.
+* **atomic test and set:** allows multiple initiators to synchronize LUN access in a fine-grained manner rather than locking the whole LUN, which would prevent other hosts from accessing the same LUN simultaneously.

 * **write same:** when allocating virtual machines with thick provisioning, the necessary write of zeroes is done locally, rather than over the network, so